-Changes to Commonwealth and State funding for education and schools continues to be closely monitored by the School.
+The School continues to closely monitor changes to Commonwealth and State funding for education and schools.
 The School's expectations and long-term forecasts acknowledge a transition to lower levels of Federal and State funding over the next 10 years and it has factored this into its long-term forecasting.